 ULEZ compliant vans: rules and charges explained

-In 2019, the Ultra Low Emission Zone was introduced in London in a bid to improve air quality.
-Currently the ULEZ occupies the same area as the Congestion Charge Zone, and vehicles falling short of certain emissions standards will need to pay an additional fee in order to enter it.
+In 2019, the Ultra Low Emission Zone (ULEZ) was introduced in London in a bid to improve air quality.
+It started off covering the same area as the Congestion Charge Zone, and vehicles falling short of certain emissions standards had to pay an additional fee in order to enter it.
+From October 2021, the zone was enlarged to take-in all of London within the North and South Circular ring roads.
+Then, in August 2023, the ULEZ was extended further to include all London boroughs - almost everything within the M25 motorway.

 The ULEZ is in force 24 hours a day, every day of the year with the exception of Christmas Day.
-In October 2021, the boundaries of the ULEZ will grow to include everything inside London’s North and South Circular roads.
+If your vehicle does not meet the ULEZ emissions criteria, you have to pay to enter or drive within the zone.

-The Ultra Low Emission Zone is different to the Low Emission Zone (LEZ), which encompasses most of Greater London and affects HGVs and specialist vehicles weighing more than 3.5 tonnes.
+The Ultra Low Emission Zone is different to the Low Emission Zone (LEZ).
+Both now cover the same area, but the LEZ affects HGVs and specialist vehicles weighing more than 3.5 tonnes.

 ULEZ compliant vans: what are the emission standards?

 Emissions standards for passenger cars were introduced across Europe for the first time in 1970, setting limits on the amount of carbon monoxide, nitrogen oxide, hydrocarbon and particulate matter each vehicle could emit per kilometre driven.
-The first update - known as Euro 1 - arrived in 1992; today, vehicles must meet the latest Euro 6 standards.
+The first update - known as Euro 1 - arrived in 1992; today, vehicles must meet the current Euro 6 standards.
+A new Euro 7 standard is set to come into force from July 2025 for all new vehicles sold.

 Petrol vans entering the Ultra Low Emission Zone must meet at least Euro 4 regulations, while diesel vans must adhere to Euro 6 requirements.